 You can register your copy of the plugin here.

-The placement of measure numbers is extremely important for music in theatres and other venues where rehearsal time as at a premium.
+The placement of measure numbers is extremely important for music in theaters and other venues where rehearsal time as at a premium.
 Copyists (and their supervisors) have developed placement rules that maximize the efficiency of the rehearsal process.
 These rules have until now required laborious manual insertion and positioning of measure numbers in Finale.

 Not pictured is the situation where a part (such as a keyboard part) has multiple staves.
 In this situation, non-boxed measure numbers are positioned above the top staff, except for multi-measure rest ranges, which stay centered and below.
 If the part varies between single and multiple staves, the single rules apply for the single-staff systems.